zhoubin-me/tm-serve/README.md

    ```bash
    docker build -t tm-serve:latest .
    ```
+This step may take a few minutes as it will download my finetuned model ```bzhouxyz/internvl-2d5-4B-lora-ft-tm``` from huggingface

 3. Run the container:
    ```bash
    docker-compose up
    ```

-You may need to wait for a few minutes for all services to be ready, as it will download my finetuned models from huggingface.
+You may need to wait for a few minutes for all services to be ready.
-You may check ```startup.sh``` for details.

 ## API Usage